AnyBody/tutorials/Posture_and_movement/intro.md

 are going to need such joint muscles for flexion and extension respectively for both of the two joints.
 The red lines below add such muscles with realistic joint strengths in Newton-meter.
-For an explanation of the use of the AnyGeneralMuscle class, please refer to the {doc}`muscle modeling tutorial </Muscle_modeling/intro>`.
+For an explanation of the use of the AnyMuscleGeneric class, please refer to the {doc}`muscle modeling tutorial </Muscle_modeling/intro>`.

 ```AnyScriptDoc